Ichinojō Takashi: Assault allegations and COVID suspension

-Ichinojō finished the November 2022 basho with only four wins.
+Ichinojō finished the November 2022 tournament with only four wins.
 During that tournament, the news magazine Shūkan Bunshun published a report that Ichinojō had assaulted the wife of his stablemaster Minato (former maegashira Minatofuji).
 After the allegations were published, Japanese news outlets quoted sources that suggested Ichinojō had issues with alcoholism and had been disruptive at parties by drinking excessively, resulting in a rift with his stablemaster.
 As a result, Ichinojō moved out of the stable building to live on his own in December 2021.
 According to sources, Ichinojō missed a day of practice in February 2022 and told his stablemaster that he couldn't wake up that day because he was too drunk.

 At the conclusion of the November tournament, Kyodo News reported that Ichinojō was interviewed for about 30 minutes by executives of the Sumo Association.
 On 22 December 2022, the Sumo Association's compliance committee announced that they had interviewed Ichinojō and his stablemaster.
 Four days later, the Sumo Association's Board of Directors held an extraordinary meeting at the Ryōgoku Kokugikan to discuss the matter.
 Sumo Association spokesman Shibatayama (the 62nd yokozuna Ōnokuni) said that Ichinojō's assault on his stablemaster's wife had taken place more than five years ago, was not malicious, and that issues concerning both her and alcoholism had been ruled out.
 However, the board found that Ichinojō violated Sumo Association-imposed COVID rules by visiting restaurants on two separate occasions in November 2020 and August 2021 when wrestlers were not permitted to go out.

-The Sumo board issued Ichinojō a one-tournament suspension, which will be served in January 2023, after considering mitigating circumstances that he expressed remorse for his actions when he was interviewed and that he only went out to the restaurants for a short period of time.
+The Sumo board issued Ichinojō a one-tournament suspension (which was served in January 2023) after considering mitigating circumstances that he expressed remorse for his actions when he was interviewed and that he only went out to the restaurants for a short period of time.
 This differs from the COVID-related circumstances surrounding other wrestlers such as Abi and Asanoyama, which resulted in longer suspensions.
 Ichinojō's stablemaster Minato was issued a 20% salary reduction for three months.